×

 We asked foreigners in India what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats typically search for homes in India by using online real estate portals, such as MagicBricks, 99acres, and Housing.com, to browse listings of available properties.
 They can also contact local real estate agents to help them find a suitable home.
-Additionally, expats can search for homes in India by attending open houses and visiting neighborhoods to get a better feel for the area," explained one person living in India.
+Additionally, expats can search for homes in India by attending open houses and visiting neighborhoods to get a better feel for the area," remarked one foreigner who made the move to India.

 About the Author